 Before we start, you might want to know, “What is WordPress maintenance mode?”.
 Let’s find out.

-WordPress maintenance mode is a state you can put your website in when making small changes in WordPress.
+WordPress maintenance mode (also known as WP maintenance mode) is a state you can put your website in when making small changes in WordPress.
 When you enable maintenance mode, it essentially adds a landing page to your site, explaining why it’s unavailable and when it’ll be live again.

-There are many reasons why you’d want to put your website in maintenance mode.
+There are many reasons why you’d want to put your new website in maintenance mode.

 You could be running an update for WordPress themes and plugins, changing your WordPress design, updating your core WordPress installation, or even fixing a security flaw.

 Making changes to your website while it’s live can put users off and leave a negative impression.
 Some users might think that your site is broken and leave, while others could think it has been hacked and never return.

 Moreover, putting WordPress in maintenance mode sends a signal to search engines and Google bots, telling them that your site is down.
 They can then resume indexing your site when maintenance is over.